h4l/rnginline/README.rst

 Documentation
 -------------

-Documentation is available at TODO: put online.
+Documentation is available at http://rnginline.readthedocs.org/

 Motivation